 Bear in mind that everyone uses different coping mechanisms to get through challenging times.
 While some hop on their bikes and cycle till exhaustion, others just repeat “I’m happy” mantra.
+Some people call abroad back to the loved ones left abroad and talk to them.
 Therefore some tips we suggest may not be right for everyone.
 But we do recommend to try some just to figure out what’s best for you!

 Build a Network of Local Acquaintances

 The easiest way to deal with sadness from moving overseas is to find as many new acquaintances as possible.
 It’s only a matter of time until they become your new friends.
 And, as they say, ‘’friends show their love in times of trouble’, so one can rely on support at least.
 But what’s even more important, new people will bring new thoughts and ideas with them, as well as introduce you to the culture and different ways of living.
 You can get involved in new activities which will distract you from negative thoughts.

 What’s even more precious, it’s usually easy to find other expat spouses who can share their stories and give a piece of advice.
 When you know that you’re not alone, you start feeling much better!
 Where to find them is a different question.
 For expats there are usually communities on Facebook.

 You can also connect with expats from your home country who moved to other countries and share your expat stories with each other or seek for help.
 Chat with them on Facebook or call them abroad with Yolla for urgent matters.

 You can enroll in a gym or language courses and meet a whole new bunch of people.
 Use tandems to talk to natives or simply go to Starbucks and start a conversation with a complete stranger – must be fun!